jmillerOI/emberconf-2018/20180312-1415-the-next-generation-of-testing.md

 aka registerAsyncHelper

 #### Test Selectors
-the thign you know from CSS
+the thing you know from CSS

 `ember-test-selectors` for using `data-test-*` selectors